 Pool Ownership Includes Responsibilities

-Safety Measures and Proper Coverage Are As Necessary As Water And Towel
+Safety Measures and Proper Coverage Are As Necessary As Water and Towels

 For all the enjoyment a pool offers, there are also dangers; 137 children under age 15 drowned in pools or spas between Memorial Day and Labor Day last year, according to the U.S. Consumer Product Safety Commission.
 An additional 168 children required emergency response for what where characterized as near-fatal incidents during that same time period.

-"As easily as a pool can be a setting for a perfect summer day, it can be a setting for an unforgettable accident," said Ron Stouffer, senior vice president for Allstate Insurance Company.
-"Pool owners need to think about safety, about security, about liability and about local ordinances, and take steps in each of these areas.
-It's not enough to wait for a warm day, fill the pool with water, and have a great afternoon, because a pool is a pool around the clock, and every pool has its dangers."
+“As easily as a pool can be a setting for a perfect summer day, it can be a setting for an unforgettable accident,” said Allstate spokesperson in New York Jaclyn Darrohn.
+“Pool owners need to think about safety, about security, about liability and about local ordinances, and take steps in each of these areas.
+It’s not enough to wait for a warm day, fill the pool with water, and have a great afternoon, because a pool is a pool around the clock, and every pool has its dangers.”

 A first practice would be to try and keep everyone as safe as possible when they are using the pool.
 Steps would include: